harness/developer-hub/docs/continuous-integration/ci-quickstarts/ci-pipeline-basics.md

 You can run your pipelines manually or use triggers to initiate their execution.
 You can trigger a pipeline based on Git commits and pull requests, schedules, and so on.

+## Tests

+In a CI pipeline, you can run a variety of tests, such as integration tests, functional tests, and unit tests.

-## Test Intelligence
+### Test Intelligence

-Test Intelligence speeds up your test cycles by running only the tests required to confirm the quality of the code changes that triggered a build.
-You can easily see the code changes and gaps in the test plan.
+Test Intelligence speeds up your test cycles by running only the unit tests required to confirm the quality of the code changes that triggered a build.
+You can easily see the code changes and gaps in your unit test plan.
 Test Intelligence also identifies negative trends and provides actionable insights to improve quality.
 For more information, go to [Test Intelligence overview](test-intelligence-concepts.md).

 ## CI Overview